bikerben33/portfolio/README.md

 Style Guide
 -----------

-This document follows these styles in ReStructuredText:
+This document follows these styles in reStructuredText:

 ```
    Document Title